aduffy70/LabNotes/_posts/2025/2025-04-25-Section-sphagnum-polyploid-parentage.md

   * _Sphagnum alaskense_ = _S. imbricatum_ x _S. divinum_
   * _Sphagnum frahmii_ = _S. perichaetiale_ x _S. magellanicum_
   * _Sphagnum centrale_ = "S. affine2" x _S. divinum_
-  * _Sphagnum palustre_ = "S. affine2" x _S. magellanicum_ except but Japanese samples also have some _S. divinum_ and Thailand samples also have some _S. perichaetiale_ genetics??
+  * _Sphagnum palustre_ = "S. affine2" x _S. magellanicum_ except the Japanese samples also have some _S. divinum_ genetics and Thailand samples also have some _S. perichaetiale_ genetics??

 Note- "S. affine1" and "S. affine2" refer to the "upper" and "lower" clades in my Section Sphagnum ML trees--species names to be determined.